TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 Minimizing the sum-of-squared deviations makes sense as a model fitting criterion when there are normally distributed residuals and homoskedasticity.
 When these conditions do not hold, this criterion may not make much sense.
-For GLMs, we instead find model coefficients that maximize the likelihood of the coefficients given the training-set observations.
-Likelihoods are very closely related to probabilities.
+For GLMs, we instead find model coefficients that **maximize the likelihood** of the coefficients given the training-set observations. **Likelihoods** are very closely related to probabilities.
 For instance, if our model is a very simple one where we use the global mean (an intercept-only linear model) for prediction and assume that the data are normally distributed around this mean (as is the assumption for the single-sample t-test, when sample sizes are too small to justify invoking the CLT).
 Given this model, we can estimate the probability of observing a response value a certain distance from the mean.
-For instance, if we estimate the global mean and standard deviation from the sample, we can predict the probability of observing any particular value:
+For instance, if we estimate the global mean and standard deviation from the sample, we can use our distributional assumptions to predict the probability of observing any particular value:

 ```
 rm(list=ls())